DaPhilll/Hybrid-Identity-Bridge-Entra-Cloud-Sync/README.md

 * **Technical Challenges & Resolution:**
   * **Challenge:** Microsoft is retiring the legacy standalone Identity Protection risk policy configuration on October 1, 2026, in favor of risk-based conditions inside Conditional Access itself.
   * **Resolution:** The risk policies in this repository are built directly as Conditional Access policies using the `userRiskLevels` and `signInRiskLevels` condition fields, rather than the legacy configuration path, so they don't need to be migrated later.
+  * **Challenge:** `Get-Service -Name` matches a service's short name, not its display name, and Microsoft's rebrand changed the agent display names from "Microsoft Azure AD Connect ..." to "Microsoft Entra Connect ...".
+Looking up a display name through `-Name` reports the agent as missing on a healthy host.
+  * **Resolution:** The health check queries the short name `AADConnectProvisioningAgent`, which survived the rebrand, and falls back to a wildcard display-name match that works against either branding.

 ## 4. Cyber Kill Chain & Threat Lifecycle Mapping
 * **Initial Access:** Blocking legacy authentication protocols removes a common credential-stuffing path that bypasses modern authentication and Conditional Access entirely.